Programs for the Effective Treatment of Eating Disorders

 While anyone can be affected by these beauty norms, young girls seem to be facing the brunt of these expectations.
 This, unfortunately, has led many women, young and old, to turn to eating disorders such as anorexia or bulimia in order to get their weight down, oftentimes to unsustainable numbers.

-With the rise of these conditions, eating disorder treatment centers have begun to become more common – and more necessary – throughout the US.
+With the rise of these conditions, eating disorder helplines and treatment centers have begun to become more common – and more necessary – throughout the US.
 Icarus Behavioral Health has many different treatment options when it comes to eating disorders, and if you or a loved one is struggling to find treatment, calling or texting Icarus could be your first step in recovery from this deadly disease.

 What are the Types of Eating Disorders